The Complete Guide to Electric Motorcycle Incentives and Grants [USA Edition]

 There’s an increasing number of incentives available to businesses and public entities thinking of installing EV charging infrastructure on their premises.
 You can do this, too!
 If you’re looking to install your own level 2 electric vehicle charger, you take advantage of an EV home charging grant.

 There’s a US federal tax credit that gives EV owners 30% off an electric vehicle charging station, plus installation costs (up to $1,000).
-Like the 2-wheeled plug-in tax credit, this was renewed this year and is set to expire at the end of 2021.
-So, you’ve got to move fast!
-Here are the steps to apply for this grant:
+Like the 2-wheeled plug-in tax credit, this was renewed this year and is set to expire at the end of 2021, while information on the credit for 2022 is currently unclear.

 - Purchase an electric vehicle charging station – There are many choices out there, but Charge Point and Clipper Creek are two manufacturers with good reputations.